hansroland/reflex-dom-inbits/README.md

-# reflex-dom-inbits
+# reflex-dom-inbits - A step by step tutorial for reflex-dom

-This is a beginner-friendly tutorial.
-It shows how to write Haskell programs  with a graphical user interface using *reflex-dom*.
+This is a beginner-friendly tutorial for *reflex-dom*.
+It shows how to write Haskell programs  with a graphical user interface.
 It contains an introductionary text and examples in short bits.

 Reflex-Dom is a library to create Haskell applications with a Graphical User Interface (GUI).